View

 Properties supporting responsive values:

-• View: gap, align, justify, direction, wrap, height, width, aspectRatio, maxHeight, maxWidth, padding, bleed, position, inset, insetTop, insetBottom, insetStart, insetEnd, borderRadius
+• View: gap, align, justify, direction, wrap, height, width, aspectRatio, maxHeight, maxWidth, padding, bleed, position, inset, insetTop, insetBottom, insetStart, insetEnd, borderRadius, borderColor, textAlign

 • View.Item: columns, grow, order, gapBefore

-When wrapping View children with the Hidden utility, View will recognise it and remove the additional wrapper element to make flexbox gap work as expected.
-In the following example, we hide second item starting with the m viewport size and gap is resolved correctly:
+When wrapping View children with the Hidden utility, View will recognize it and remove the additional wrapper element to make flexbox gap work as expected.
+In the following example, we hide the second item starting with the m viewport size, and gap is resolved correctly:

 <View direction="row" gap={3}>